ONOKANA8/SolarPanelsNasa/_posts/2024-05-16-Deployment-Airflow-Data-Pipeline-on-AWS-Cloud.md

 Now you can see your dag and monotor as you want according to issues you could encounter and debug in real time on your terminal.
 As I have told in the past post, you can see on airflow website your dag code and also logs when something is wrong on your codes.

 Here is the csv file we intended to load.
-We can see it in the bucket ``bucket-airflowpipeline-solarpanel-france`` on AWS S3, we will have time to analyze datas it contains and create insights with:
+We can see it in the bucket ``bucket-airflowpipeline-solarpanel-france`` on AWS S3, we will have time to analyze data it contains and create insights with:
 ![first csv file intended](https://github.com/ONOKANA8/SolarPanelsNasa/blob/airflowetl/images/filesstoreins3.png?raw=true).